nycmeshnet/nycmeshnet.github.io/faq/index.md

 **Can I use my own router?**

-At the moment the easiest solution is to buy a pre-configured router off us.
-We have these available at cost- $28 for a small home router and $90 for a directional router that can be mounted outside.
-If you want to "flash" your own router with our software, it must have OpenWrt support and you will have to follow some very technical instructions on our github site.
-We are working hard to make the software simpler to flash.
 The routers we currently support and recommend are the Ubiquiti NanoStation M5 for outdoors and the TP-Link TL-WR842ND for indoors.
+Our [download page](../download) has our firmware for these routers.
+We usually have pre-configured routers at the meetups, available at cost- $28 for the TP-Link and $90 for the NanoStation.
+If you want to "flash" a different router with our software, it must have OpenWrt support and you will have to follow some very technical instructions on our github site.

 **Can I install a router if I have no view or no rooftop access?**